Kitty Oppenheimer: Communism

 The last letter from Dallet said that he was heading to Spain on the RMS Queen Mary to join the International Brigades fighting in the Spanish Civil War.
 Puening met up with Dallet and his best friend Steve Nelson in Cherbourg, and they travelled to Paris together.
 After a few days there, she returned to London, and they headed south, crossing into Spain where he joined the Mackenzie-Papineau Battalion, a unit composed of American and Canadian volunteers.

 Puening wanted to join Dallet in Spain, and finally secured permission to do so.
-Her trip to Spain was delayed by hospitalization for an operation on 26 August 1937 for what was initially thought to be appendicitis, but which was determined to be ovarian cysts, which were removed by the German doctors.
+Her trip to Spain was delayed by hospitalization for an operation on August 26, 1937, for what was initially thought to be appendicitis, but which was determined to be ovarian cysts, which were removed by the German doctors.
 Puening returned to England to recuperate.
-Before she could depart for Spain, the news arrived that Dallet had been killed in action on 17 October 1937.
+Before she could depart for Spain, the news arrived that Dallet had been killed in action on October 17, 1937.
 His letters to her were published as Letters from Spain by Joe Dallet, American Volunteer, to his Wife (1938).

 Puening went to see Nelson, who was in Paris, having been wounded in August, and they returned to New York, where she stayed with Nelson and his wife Margaret at their home in Brooklyn for two months.
 She then headed for Philadelphia to see her friend Zelma Baker, who worked at the Cancer Research Institute at the University of Pennsylvania.
 Puening enrolled at the University of Pennsylvania.
 There she met Richard Stewart Harrison, a medical doctor with degrees from Oxford University, who was completing his internship in the US.
-They were married on 23 November 1938.
+They were married on November 23, 1938.
+She later left the Communist Party in the 1930s.

-Romance with Oppenheimer
+Marriage to Oppenheimer

-Soon after, Harrison left for Pasadena, California, for his residency at the California Institute of Technology (Caltech), while she remained in Philadelphia to complete her bachelor's degree in botany at the University of Pennsylvania, and was offered a postgraduate research fellowship at the University of California, Los Angeles.
-At Caltech, she worked with physicist Charles Lauritsen.
-The X-ray laboratory at Caltech used for physics research was also used for experimental cancer therapy research.
-It was at a garden party thrown by Lauritsen and his wife Sigrid in August 1939 that she met Robert Oppenheimer, a physicist who taught at Caltech for part of each year.
-Soon after, she began an affair with Oppenheimer.
-They were frequently seen about town in his Chrysler coupe.
-Oppenheimer had dated several women since his break up with long-time girlfriend Jean Tatlock, some of them married, like Kitty Harrison.
-At Christmas time she went up to Berkeley without her husband, to spend time with Oppenheimer.
-His friend Haakon Chevalier met Kitty at a holiday dinner party thrown by the pianist Estelle Caen, one of Oppenheimer's ex-girlfriends.
+Soon after, Harrison left for Pasadena, California, for his residency at the California Institute of Technology (Caltech), while Kitty remained in Philadelphia to complete her bachelor's degree in botany at the University of Pennsylvania, and was then offered a postgraduate research fellowship at the University of California, Los Angeles.
+At Caltech, she worked with physicist Charles Lauritsen: the X-ray laboratory at Caltech used for physics research was also used for experimental cancer therapy research.
+It was at a garden party thrown by Lauritsen and his wife Sigrid in August 1939 that she met Robert Oppenheimer, a physicist who taught at Caltech for part of each year and the remaining time at University of California, Berkeley.
+Soon after, they began an affair, one which they did not even attempt to conceal: they were frequently seen around town in Robert's car.
+At Christmas time she went to Berkeley without her husband, to spend time with Oppenheimer.